cmHuang777/switcheo-coding-challenge-2024/Problem-5/blog/readme.md

 # blog
 **blog** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
+(This repo follow the tutorial on Ignite website.)

 ## Get started